FuelLabs/fuel-indexer/docs/src/for-contributors/system-dependencies.md

 # System Requirements

-There are a few system requirements related to compilation, tooling, and SQL backends that you'll need to get started with a Fuel indexer.
+There are a few system requirements related to compilation, tooling, and SQL backends that you'll need to be able to contribute to the Fuel indexer.

 ## Ubuntu/Debian